dennisgaotang-TT/tardis_download/README.md

 ## Observation:
 1. you can repeatedly run a download script for multiple times and the program will not download the existing files again.
 2. Since the datasets is very large, creating multiple processes might not help with the download speed as it is bounded by the internet bandwidth.
+3. User may not be able to call Tardis's key via different machine(IP address).
+This will cause "permission denied" error.